phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

   |experimental|

 3.)
+For the "Sequence Data Type", select the proper type of data (FASTA vs. FASTAQ (raw))

+4.)
 For the "SNP Subtyping Scheme", select the proper scheme corresponding to the organism in your samples
        - (For verification/testing select the "Salmonella Heidelberg subtype scheme")

 |heidelberg|

-4.)
+5.)
 Execute the file and three results should be produced: tech_results.tab, match_results.tab and results.tab (If running the "testing" fasta or raw file; to verify go to `Testing results`_)

 -> The .tab files can be opened in excel